thomasfischl/ngx-groundhog/src/lib/icon/README.md

 # Icon

 `<gh-icon>` provides an easy way to use SVG (not font or bitmap) icons in your app.
 It does so by directly inlining the SVG content into the page as a child of the component.
-(Rather than using an  tag or a div background image).
+(Rather than using a tag or a div background image).
 This makes it easier to apply CSS styles to SVG icons.

 **Example**